 - An allergic reaction to the contrast material.
 This may include hives

 and itching and, in rare cases, shortness of breath, fever, and

 shock.
-These allergic reactions can usually be
+These problems can usually be

-controlled with medicines.
+treated with medicines.

 - Kidney damage.
 In rare cases, the

 contrast material can damage the kidneys.
 This may cause kidney failure.
 People with diabetes and kidney